-In 2022, we have had an increased focus on understanding ESG issues in our value chain, including the inherent risk of corruption or bribery that naturally accompanies EAST's international activities.
+In 2023, we have had an increased focus on understanding ESG issues in our value chain, including the inherent risk of corruption or bribery that naturally accompanies EAST's international activities.

-Externally we have accomplished subcontractors signing our Supplier Code of Conduct and anti-corruption policy.
+Externally, we have accomplished subcontractors signing our Supplier Code of Conduct and anti-corruption policy.

-Internal we have accomplished to take all employees through our Code of Conduct, anti-corruption and whistleblower policies.
+Internally, we have accomplished training of all employees with respect to our Code of Conduct, anticorruption and whistleblower policies.

-In 2022, we have implemented a supplier quality system, and have now the majority our direct suppliers as Tier-1 leading to increase transparency.
-This is an element in increasing the robustness of our ESG compliance program, and we expect to use our learnings from the roll-out of the quality system to further dialogue with our partners on anti-bribery and corruption as well as other governance issues.
+In 2023, we have continued implementing a supplier quality system, and have increased the share of our tier-1 suppliers.
+This is an element in increasing the robustness of our ESG compliance program through its focus on traceability, and we expect to use our learnings from the roll-out of the quality system to further dialogue with our partners on anti-bribery and corruption as well as other governance issues.